8char/laux-compiler/README.md

 local foo1 = Foo()
 ```

-Now if we wish, we can extend upon it
+Now if we wish, we can extend it

 ```lua
 class Bar extends Foo